Chris Horner: Early years (1995–99)

-Mercury, Prime Alliance, Saturn, and Webcor (2000–2004)

-In 2000, Horner returned to America to resume a record-setting domestic career, riding with Mercury in 2000, Prime Alliance in 2002, Saturn in 2003 and Webcor Builders in 2004.
-Horner has won almost every important race in the US racing calendar, with the notable exception of the USPRO National Championships.
+In 2000, Horner returned to the United States to resume a record-setting domestic career, riding with Mercury in 2000, Prime Alliance in 2002, Saturn in 2003 and Webcor Builders in 2004.
+Horner won almost every important race in the US racing calendar, with the notable exception of the USPRO National Championships.

 Saunier Duval (2004–05)

-Horner decided to move to after his top-ten finish in the 2004 UCI Road World Championships because he wanted to give the Tour de France a try.
+Horner moved to after his top-ten finish in the 2004 UCI Road World Championships because he wanted to give the Tour de France a try.
 After being injured in the beginning of 2005, Horner showed strong performance in the USPRO Championships and won his first major European victory by taking the sixth stage of the 2005 Tour de Suisse.
 He then earned his place on the 2005 Tour de France team and nearly won the Miramas to Montpellier stage when he and Sylvain Chavanel refused to cooperate in the final kilometers and were caught by the peloton.

 Davitamon and Predictor (2006–07)

-He made a move to the Belgian UCI ProTour squad for the 2006 season.
+Horner moved to the Belgian UCI ProTour squad for the 2006 season.
 He took a stage victory at the Tour de Romandie, and finished the race in seventh overall.
 During both the 2006 Tour de France and the 2007 Tour de France, Horner was one of the most important domestiques for general classification contender Cadel Evans, who placed inside the top-five overall in both years.

 For 2007, Horner signed with Ed Krall Racing for the cyclo-cross season.